alvarolm/GoRename/README.md

 	"gorename_scope": [],
 }
 ```
-You set your own variables in `Preferences > Package Settings > GoGuru > Settings-User`.
+You set your own variables in `Preferences > Package Settings > GoRename > Settings-User`.

 You can also make project specific settings.
 First save your current workspace as a project `Project > Save as project ...`, then edit your project `Project > Edit Project`.
 Below is an example which sets up GoOracle to be used on the [github.com/juju/juju](https://github.com/juju/juju) codebase: